 This section explains how and when to report your moving expenses and any reimbursements or allowances you received for your move.
-For a quick overview, see Table 2, below.
+For a quick overview, see Table 2, on page 11.

 Form 3903

 Use Form 3903 to figure your moving expense deduction.
 Use a separate Form 3903 for each move for which you are deducting expenses.